Waterbody Inventory/Priority Waterbodies List

 The review and update of the WI/PWL assessment information is a continuous process.
 Waterbody assessment Fact Sheets are updated as sampling results and/or other water quality information becomes available.
 Updates typically align with the DEC's five-year rotating basin schedule, however Fact Sheets may be revised more frequently if changes warrant a more timely update.

 Review of the water quality assessments and participation in the WI/PWL update process is open to the public.
-The most efficient and effective way to participate in the WI/PWL update process is through the state network of County Water Quality Coordinating Committees.
+The public is welcome to comment via email on specific water quality assessments.
+However he most efficient and effective way to participate in the WI/PWL update process is through the state network of County Water Quality Coordinating Committees.
 For more information about how to participate, contact either Division of Water Program staff at your DEC Regional Office or the DEC Central Office in Albany.

 Other WI/PWL Materials/Resources